Terremoto (drink)

 Terremoto is a traditional Chilean cocktail created at the end of the 20th century.
 It can be recognized as a derivative of punch to the Roman style.
 The name, which literally means earthquake, is due to the fact that it was invented after the 1985 earthquake in Chile.
 Although its origin is not confirmed and many claim its creation, this drink has been widely popularized in Chilean popular culture by the bars La Piojera, Rincón de los canallas, and El Hoyo.

 The drink is mainly made up of white Pipeño wine or non-denominated white wine (generic wine of any strain), pineapple ice cream and grenadine.
-In its traditional presentation (a 400 ml glass approximately) it has the name terremoto (earthquake).
+In its traditional presentation (approximately 400 ml glass) it is called the Terremoto (earthquake).
 A half-size terremoto served after the first is sometimes referred to as an aftershock.
 The large jug is popularly known as Cataclismo, the small glass repetition is known as Réplica and the small glass before (or if it is the only one) is known as Temblor, the version with red wine is known as Africano or Terremoto Africano.